PHSKC-APDE/hyrule/example_workflow/_targets.md

     happens only sporadically.
 These identifiers (or some similar subset) represent the core of a record and are often the basis for blocking criteria.
-2. Secondary identifiers are things like address, ZIP code, and phone number.
-These are things that may change with regularity and where the temporal characteristics of their appearance may be informative.
+2. Secondary identifiers are things like address, ZIP code, email address, and phone number.
+These are things that may change regularly, have multiple observations (e.g., work and personal email), and/or feature informative temporal characteristics .
 3. Contextual variables are all other things that may be used for determining whether record A represents the same entity as record B.
     Some examples may include: household size, term frequency